John Playford: The English Dancing Master

 Hermann Rieth

 Hermann Rieth had recorder lessons with his mother as a child.
-Later, recorder lessons and playing became an essential balance during his studies (mathematics and physics for the higher teaching profession) and during his training as a hand weaver.
-As a crafts teacher, he continued this passion for making music with his pupils.
-After getting to know the Hümmelchen and Dudeys, a new intensification began: learning to play the bagpipes, attending courses and making lots of music.
-He soon began organizing the Schwäbisch Hall Sackpfeifertage with a friend.
-This led to an interest in early music, a preoccupation with old prints and manuscripts, and an extensive collection of pieces for Hümmelchen and Dudey.
-My involvement with the repertoire of this magazine began in my school days with the program “Hello Folk”, which Walli Whyton presented for the English soldier radio station.
-There, the sounds of folk rock and Anglo-Saxon customs could be heard alongside the familiar.
+Later, recorder lessons and playing became an essential compensation during his studies (mathematics and physics for the higher teaching profession) and the training period to become a hand weaver.
+As a teacher of handicrafts, he continued this passion in making music with students.
+With getting to know the Hümmelchen and Dudeys a new intensification began: learning to play the bagpipes, attending courses and making a lot of music.
+Soon he and a friend began organizing the Schwäbisch Haller Sackpfeifertage.
+In the process, he developed an interest in early music, a preoccupation with old prints and manuscripts, and an extensive collection of pieces for Hümmelchen and Dudey was formed.
+The occupation with the repertoire of this booklet began already in school days with the program “Hello Folk”, which Walli Whyton hosted for the English soldier station.
+There, sounds of folk rock and Anglo-Saxon customs were heard alongside familiar ones.
 Some examples are included here at the end.